Microsoft NZ appoints Matt Bostwick as commercial partner director

 “Even though we’re at the bottom of the world, Microsoft can enable New Zealand software start-ups and innovators to go global, by leveraging our partner networks and global cloud capabilities.”

-“This is particularly exciting as we progress plans to establish a Microsoft data centre region in New Zealand.
+“This is particularly exciting as we progress plans to establish a Microsoft data center region in New Zealand.
 I believe this creates a huge growth opportunity for our partners, customers, and anyone in the innovation ecosystem in Aotearoa.

 On Bostwick’s appointment, Microsoft New Zealand managing director Vanessa Sorenson, says: “We are so thrilled to welcome Matt into this new position.
 He has exceptional experience in the technology sector and is passionate about helping innovative New Zealand organisations succeed.
 I look forward to seeing him support our partners to achieve more in this new role.”